0xReki/0xreki.github.io/_posts/2022/2022-08-27-4th-light-doman-open.md

 I'm giving an extra prize for the top average score: 1 Item or Item Set from the [FFXIV Online Store](https://store.finalfantasyxiv.com/ffxivstore){:target="_blank" rel="noopener"} of up to 5 EUR.
 {% endcomment %}

+Note: Prizes can't be received on any trial accounts.

+## Sponsors

 A big thanks to the sponsors!
-If you want to sponsor, feel free to send it to [my PayPal](https://paypal.me/0xReki)
+If you want to sponsor, feel free to send it to [my PayPal](https://paypal.me/0xReki).

-Note: Prizes can't be received on any trial accounts.

 ## General Information